haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

   producing a `LocalBuildConfig`.

-- Run the `preConfPackageHook`, which has the opportunity to modify the initially decided global configuration (producing a new `LocalBuildConfig`).
+- Run the `preConfPackageHook`, which has the opportunity to modify the initially decided global configuration (with a `BuildOptions` that overrides those stored in the passed in `LocalBuildConfig`, and `ConfiguredProgs` that get added to the `ProgramDb`).
   After this point, the `LocalBuildConfig` can no longer be modified.

 - Use the `LocalBuildConfig` in order to perform the global package configuration.
 This produces a `PackageBuildDescr` containing the information